keiranmraine/keiranmraine.github.io/mkdocs/docs/index.md

 ## Current position

-Head of Service, Clinical Computational Research Informatics, [Health Innovation East][hi-east].
+Head of Health Informatics Platforms, [Health Innovation East][hi-east].

 You can find more detail [here](./profile.md).